ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

 </div>

 <div class="fix-7x-12 toCenter mb-0 w3-medium">
   <p>On an HTML page, the above code goes between the style tags.
 I advise you to adjust the width and height, depending on the image you're using.
-Change the URL for the button image to point to the image you want to use.</p>
+Change the URL address for the button image to point to the image you want to use.</p>
 </div>
 <div class="fix-7x-12 toCenter mb-5 w3-medium"><h3 class="font-weight-bold">A bit of JavaScript</h3></div>
 <div class="fix-7x-12 toCenter mb-5 w3-medium" markdown="1">